-- (i) a.
-(A) The Company has generally maintained proper records showing full particulars including quantitative details and situation of its Property, Plant and Equipment and relevant details of right of use assets. - (B) The company has generally maintained proper records showing full particulars of intangible assets. - b.
+a.
+(A) The Company has generally maintained proper records showing full particulars including quantitative details and situation of its Property, Plant and Equipment and relevant details of right of use assets.

+(B)The company has generally maintained proper records showing full particulars of intangible assets.

+- b.
 Property, Plant and Equipment and Right of Use assets have been physically verified by the management at reasonable intervals and no material discrepancies were noticed on such verification. - c.
-Lease agreements for land properties, where the company is the lessee and the lease agreements are duly executed in favour of the company and on which building is constructed, we report that title in respect of self-constructed building is held in the Company's name. - b.
-The company has not revalued its Property, Plant and Equipment (including Right of Use assets) and intangible assets during the year. - c.
-No proceedings have been initiated during the year or are pending against the Company as at March 31, 2022, for holding any benami property under the Benami Transactions (Prohibition) Act,1988 as amended and rules made thereunder- - (ii) (a) The management has conducted physical verification of inventory at reasonable intervals during the year.
+Lease agreements for land properties, where the company is the lessee and the lease agreements are duly executed in favour of the company and on which building is constructed, we report that title in respect of self-constructed building is held in the Company's name. - d.
+The company has not revalued any of its Property, Plant and Equipment (including Right of Use assets) and intangible assets during the year. - e.
+No proceedings have been initiated during the year or are pending against the Company as at March 31, 2023, for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 as amended and rules made thereunder- - (ii) (a) The management has conducted physical verification of inventory at reasonable intervals during the year.
 On the basis of examination of records, we are of the opinion that the coverage and procedure of such verification is appropriate and that no discrepancies of 10% or more in the aggregate for each class of inventory were noticed on such verification.
-The discrepancies wherever noted have been properly dealt with in the books of account of the Company. - (b) The Company has not been sanctioned working capital limits in excess of Rs 5 crores in aggregate at any point of time during the year from banks or financial institutions on the basis of security of current assets and hence clause 3(ii)(b) of the Companies (Auditors Report) Order 2020 is not applicable to the Company. - (iii) (a) The Company during the year has granted unsecured loans to companies, details of which are given hereunder.
+The discrepancies wherever noted have been properly dealt with in the books of account of the Company. - (b) The Company has not been sanctioned working capital limits in excess of Rs 5 crores in aggregate at any point of time during the year from banks or financial institutions on the basis of security of current assets and hence clause 3(ii)(b) of the Companies (Auditors Report) Order 2020 is not applicable to the Company.